FREE Family Law Consults

 We’re not going to waste your time or money.
 During your consult, we tell you what you need to know with real answers, not fluff or a sales pitch.

 You should talk to a professional to explore your options, even if you’re not sure you wish to proceed.
-Fill out the contact form on the right, or call us at (719) 630-1123 to set up a no-obligation family law consult.
+Fill out our contact form, or call us at (719) 630-1123 to set up a no-obligation family law consult.

-Clients who retain a law firm pay a “retainer”, which is an up-front fee that is credited to a trust account, and as work is performed, the fees are deducted from that retainer.
+Clients who retain a law firm pay a “retainer”, which is an up-front fee that is deposited into a trust account, and as work is performed, the fees are deducted from that retainer.

 While the retainer may be sufficient for an uncontested case, or for some contested post-decree cases, it almost certainly will not cover the costs for a contested divorce or child custody case.
 The retainer is not an estimate of your total costs, but is an affordable down payment so you can at least get things started.